katieluo88/DRIFT/README.md

 ```

 ## DRIFT Training and Evaluation

+#### DRIFT File Changes
+All DRIFT training step changes are incorporated into the `forward()` call of PointRCNN, located here: `downstream/OpenPCDet/pcdet/models/detectors/point_rcnn.py`.
+All DRIFT rewards and reward helper-functions are located in `downstream/OpenPCDet/pcdet/models/model_utils/rewards.py`.
+Exploration and additional util functions can be found in `downstream/OpenPCDet/pcdet/models/model_utils/unsupervised_regression_utils.py`.

 #### Launch Training
 Results reported in the paper are trained using 4 GPUs.
 To launch training on 4 GPUs, activate the conda environment and run the following self-training scripts: